iLib-js/loctool/README.md

 ### Basic Operation

 1. Create a project.json configuration file for your project
-1. Run the loctool to produce a set of xliff files with new translations in them
+1. Run the loctool to produce a set of xliff files with new strings to translate in them
-1. Send the xliff files to your translators for translation and, some time later, receive the translations back from them
+1. Send the xliff files to your translators for translation and, some time later, receive the translations back
-1. Merge the various translations into a single xliff file
+1. Make the translations available into your project
 1. Run the loctool again to produce a set of translated files and a set of new xliff files.
 The new xliff files contain all the new or changed strings since the last time that the loctool was run.